Arthur Chevrolet

-Arthur Chevrolet, (April 25, 1884 – April 16, 1946) was a Swiss racecar driver and automobile manufacturer.
+Arthur Chevrolet (April 25, 1884 – April 16, 1946) was an American racing driver and automobile manufacturer.

 Biography

-Born in Bonfol, Canton of Jura, Switzerland, Arthur was the middle brother of Louis Chevrolet (1878–1941), founder of the Chevrolet car company; and Gaston Chevrolet (1892–1920).
-After brother Louis immigrated to America and earned enough money, he sent for Gaston and Arthur to join him.
+Born in La Chaux-de-Fonds, Canton of Neuchâtel, Switzerland, Arthur was the middle brother of Louis Chevrolet (1878–1941), founder of the Chevrolet car company; and Gaston Chevrolet (1892–1920).
+After brother Louis emigrated to America and earned enough money, he sent for Gaston and Arthur to join him.
 Once there, Arthur worked as an automotive mechanic and joined his brothers in auto racing.
 In 1911, he competed in the inaugural Indianapolis 500 but had to drop out after 30 laps when his Buick developed mechanical problems.